Seelengrab/PropCheck.jl/docs/src/intro.md

  1) Being somewhat certain that we cover the function completely quickly becomes infeasible
  2) We have no control over the numbers being generated
+ 3) We can't reuse the way we generate these numbers; expanding a testsuite like this leads to a lot of boilerplate and repetition

 On its own, just `foo_prop` is already property based testing - we take some expected input and check it against the expected output/behavior.
 However, on 64-bit systems, `Int` has a value in the interval `[-9223372036854775808, 9223372036854775807]`, which is one of $$2^{64}$$ different